 Which devices have Android 11 right now?

-Android 11 beta is currently available on all Pixel phones except for original Pixel and Pixel XL devices.
-This includes the Pixel 4, Pixel 4 XL, Pixel 3a, Pixel 3a XL, Pixel 3, Pixel 3 XL, Pixel 2, and Pixel 2 XL.
+Android 11 is currently available on all Pixel phones except for original Pixel and Pixel XL devices.
+This includes the Pixel 4a, Pixel 4, Pixel 4 XL, Pixel 3a, Pixel 3a XL, Pixel 3, Pixel 3 XL, Pixel 2, and Pixel 2 XL.

 Unfortunately, the Essential Phone will no longer receive the latest Android update since the company ceased operations earlier this month and confirmed that the Essential Phone will no longer receive future updates.
 We can expect future developer previews to arrive in devices from other manufacturers as Google did during the launch of Android 9 and Android 10.